18 Minutes: A Countdown to Lost Money

 Quick Summary of 18 Minutes

-Rating: 1 out of 5.
-Another BS Binary Options scam!
+Rating: 1 Another BS Binary Options scam!

-Pros: None.
+The Good: None.
 Really, absolutely nothing about this system could be considered a pro.

-Cons: It promotes a high risk trading method.
+The Bad: It promotes a high risk trading method.
 It provides zero evidence that the system (whatever that is!) behind 18 Minutes actually works.
 It pushes a lavish lifestyle and pulls on heartstrings in its attempt to convince you to hand over your money.

-Our Recommendation: This "system" is built on the premise that you are greedy and offers only a high risk, no guarantee of making money online: Binary Options.
+The Bottom Line: This "system" is built on the premise that you are greedy and offers only a high risk, no guarantee of making money online: Binary Options.
 If you want a way to build a real business, read my top recommendation.

 Binary Options is a strange trading method.
 It is incredibly simple to do, and realistically requires no experience or knowledge, yet those 2 factors are the trading methods biggest problem.